AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Related Works

-Though critical, the exploration of covert communications within the IPv6 protocols remains under-researched compared to other aspects of network security.
-The existing research focuses extensively on the potential for embedding covert data within various IPv6 header fields, which the protocol's expanded architecture has significantly facilitated.
+While the security of IPv6 has been extensively studied in various domains, the specific issue of covert communications within the protocol remains comparatively underexplored.
+Prior research has primarily concentrated on the feasibility of embedding hidden data in IPv6 header fields, a possibility enabled by the protocol’s expanded header structure and increased field flexibility.

-The Study by Lucena et al.\cite{Lucena2006} has been foundational, identifying up to 22 covert channels within IPv6.
+A recent survey by Khadse and Dakhane consolidates 2015–2024 work on covert-channel construction and detection, emphasizing bandwidth–undetectability trade-offs and persistent dataset scarcity \cite{khadse2025review}.
+The Study by Lucena et al. \cite{lucena2005covert} has been foundational, identifying up to 22 covert channels within IPv6.
 These channels leverage underutilized fields such as the Flow Label and Payload Length, offering stealthy methods for transmitting hidden information across networks while evading standard detection mechanisms.
 Another notable development is the pcapStego tool by Zuppelli and Caviglione (2021), designed to inject covert communications directly into IPv6 headers, simulating real-world covert channel utilization for research purposes \cite{Zuppelli2021}.
+Another recent advance is the open-source IPv6CC suite, which provides penetration testers and researchers with multiple methods to inject and evaluate covert channels in IPv6 networks using various header fields and injection strategies \cite{caviglione2022ipv6cc}.
+IPv6CC enables assessment of organizational security posture against stegomalware and exfiltration threats, and allows for practical benchmarking of detection systems, including their ability to withstand both naive and sophisticated attacks.
+Suprun et al. propose a Flow Label centric steganographic model secured with ECDH key exchange and ECDSA signatures, reducing encode/decode latency versus earlier CBC-RC6 variants while retaining a 20-bit-per-packet capacity \cite{suprun2025development}.
+On the detection side, bccstego introduces a scalable eBPF-based framework that inspects IPv6 header fields in real time to collect statistical indicators and reveal covert channel activity \cite{repetto2021bccstego}.
+By leveraging efficient binning and a low processing footprint, bccstego can be deployed in production environments for proactive detection without adversely impacting legitimate traffic or system resources.